 Replacing flood lights with LED will greatly reduce energy usage!
 This is especially important to me because I’m running off-grid solar power.
 But that’s not the only reason…

-First, I have been using these (RAB) outdoor motion lights for many years (they are the best in the business).
-Until recently (since these LED replacement bulbs were developed), I had been using your typical 150 watt flood light or spotlight combination.
+Up until this LED floodlight bulb technology was developed, I had been using the typical 150 watt (tungsten) flood light or spotlight combination.
 When all of these lights were on at once (I have a number of motion lights), they were consuming many hundreds of watts, which quickly add up to many watt hours!
 Since the time when I installed solar panels (and a battery bank for nighttime energy) I am very conscious of energy consumption and these LED replacement bulbs have solved my problem…

 Energy Savings in Watts

 The Hyperikon® LED flood light will save approximately 85% electricity consumption based on ‘lumens’ equivalent (brightness), and only consumes about 10% of what a typical incandescent flood light uses.
 That’s a 90% savings differential!

 Typical Flood light: 150 Watts

 Example LED flood light: 15 Watts

 This is not only good news for general energy consumption, but if you have solar then it’s very significant!
 But there are more reasons why they’re the best: